 A healthy version of mac and cheese!

-Zucchini or yellow squash can be used in place of the Pattypan squash.
+Zucchini, yellow squash or cauliflower can be used in place of the Pattypan squash.
 You can enjoy this healthier version of mac and cheese often.
 This dinner can be made ahead, refrigerated, and then just baked when you get home. recipe...

 Lunch and Appetizers - Here are some ideas to replace the burger and fries, pizza laden with cheese, and other fast food lunches that are making us fat and sick.